PersistingVoices/Full_Stack_Dashboard/README.md

 ## For Win
-	Keep in mind, that when you pull this, you need to link django-admin.py into the parent directory for things to go smoothly:Wq
+	Keep in mind, that when you pull this, you need to link django-admin.py into the parent directory for things to go smoothly